lshtech2021/dailynote/docs/_posts/2021-10-10-how-to-install-owncloud-on-centos-7.md

     $ rpm -Uvh mysql80-community-release-el7-3.noarch.rpm

 Note, if you don't use `--no-check-certificate` option, this command may prompt following error:

     ERROR: cannot verify download.opensuse.org's certificate, issued by ‘/C=US/O=Let's Encrypt/CN=R3’:
       Issued certificate has expired.
-    To connect to download.opensuse.org insecurely, use `--no-check-certificate'.
+    To connect to download.opensuse.org insecurely, use `--no-check-certificate`.

 It's ready to install MySQL now: